Where to Stay in Cardiff: 8 Best Areas

 The southern end of the district offers a range of affordable accommodation within a few minutes’ walk of the often pricier and busier Cardiff City Centre.
 Accommodation along the river offers views directly across the water to the Principality Stadium.
 The Wood Street bridge connects the area to the City Centre, meaning you can be at the stadium in just a few minutes.

-Inn Cardiff – Part trendy boutique hotel, part comfortable cosy guesthouse, this is a superb option for stylish accommodation with a home-away-from-home vibe.
-Offering a range of suites to choose from, each with a private bathroom and seating area, and options sleeping up to 6 people, this is perfect for larger groups looking to stay together.
+Inn Cardiff – Part trendy boutique hotel, part comfortable cozy guesthouse, this is a superb option for stylish accommodation with a home-away-from-home vibe.
+Close proximity to Principality Stadium, Cardiff University, and St David’s Shopping Center.

 Cathedral64 is a beautiful, luxury guesthouse with a personal atmosphere.
 Set in a quiet suburb, yet still close to the Cardiff city centre, this is a wonderful option for any guest who wants to experience local Cardiff life with a high-end twist.
-The elegant furnishings and in-room bathtub make the Superior King Room in particular a fantastic option for a romantic break.
+Located near Cardiff Castle, Principality Stadium, Cardiff University, and St David’s Shopping Center.

-Pontcanna Inn is a unique boutique hotel, perfect for those who love socialising with both locals and fellow travellers.
+Pontcanna Inn is a unique boutique hotel, perfect for those who love socializing with both locals and fellow travelers.
 The hotel boasts a popular restaurant and bar with a beautiful garden area, decorated with fairy lights and quirky furniture.
-It’s a fabulous place to relax with your friends and meet new ones.
-The rooms are stylish and comfortable, with TVs, private bathrooms, and hotel-wide wi-fi.
+Attractions nearby are Principality Stadium, St David’s Shopping Center, and St David’s Dewi Sant.

 3. Butetown & Century Wharf, Where to Stay in Cardiff on Budget